Transforma logo

 Devices

-The report charts the growth in the number of devices, which will grow from 4.4 million in 2022 to 12.2 million in 2032.
+The report charts the growth in the number of devices, which will grow from which will grow from 5.0 million in 2024 to 11.8 million in 2034.

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.